“At 95, I figured it was about time to write another book.”

 Mitsuye May Yamada, acclaimed poet, essayist, educator, feminist and human rights activist, has released her newest collection of poetry, Full Circle: New and Selected Poems.

 Yamada was one of the first and most vocal of Asian American women writers who wrote about the wartime incarceration of Japanese Americans.
-She authored poetry collections, Camp Notes and Other Poems (1976) and Desert Run: Poems and Stories (1988), both of which are available in the combined volume, Camp Notes and Other Writings (1998).
+She is the author of Camp Notes and Other Poems (1976) and Desert Run: Poems and Stories (1988), both of which are available in the combined volume, Camp Notes and Other Writings (1998).
 Now, at the age of 96, she has released her latest work, Full Circle: New and Selected Poems (2019).

 With a lifelong commitment to fighting for human rights, Yamada began working with a local chapter of Amnesty International and was eventually elected to serve on the Amnesty International USA National Board of Directors where she served two terms.

-Yamada was featured in the 1981 documentary Mitsuye and Nellie: Two Asian American Woman Poets by the academy award-winning filmmakers Light-Saraf Films.
+Yamada was featured in the 1981 documentary Mitsuye and Nellie: Two Asian American Woman Poets by the Academy Award-winning filmmakers Light-Saraf Films.
 She was the recipient of a MELUS award, a Vesta Award from the Los Angeles Woman’s Building, and a Jesse Bernard Wise Women Award from the Center for Women’s Policy Studies, Washington DC.
-She was a Women’s Day USA Honoree and has been designated a KCET Local Hero and was a Yaddo Fellow, Saratoga Springs, New York.
+She was a Women’s Day USA Honoree, has been designated a KCET Local Hero and was a Yaddo Fellow, Saratoga Springs, New York.